 - Buttermilk's acidity prevents the grains from browning too quickly as they bake.

-- A unique blend of dried fruit and nuts provides an addictive mix of flavors, colors, and textures.
+- A unique blend of dried fruits and nuts provides a compelling mix of flavors, colors, and textures.

 For the Granola:

 12 ounces old-fashioned rolled oats, not instant, quick, or steel-cut (about 3 1/2 cups; 340g)